sagemath/sage/src/doc/en/developer/packaging_sage_library.rst

 packages to support modularization.

-Source directories of distribution packages
+Source Directories of Distribution Packages
 ===========================================

 The development of the Sage library uses a monorepo strategy for